enkidevs/curriculum/JavaScript/Npm/package-json.md

 ```bash
 $ npm init -y
 ```
-The `-y` flag will speed the process up for you in case you don't want to be bothered with things like specifying scripts, description or licensing.
+Using the -y flag speeds up the process by omitting certain options including specifying various scripts, a description or a license.

 The default generated file for a project called *example* would look like this:
 ```